ableasdale/kafka-transactions/README.md

 docker-compose up
 ```

-## Run the transaction
+## Run the initial transaction

-From the project root directory, run:
+From the project root directory, use the gradle `run` Task; this will compile and run the `TransactionalProducer` class:

 ```bash
 ./gradlew run